satabdichakraborty/StudentService/README.md

 # StudentService
-StudentService for Anhular 6 UI
+StudentService for Angular 6 UI